steevka/TheTracker/README.md

 ## Ongoing

 Happy to add any additonal icons!
-Most I am using are 16px, very few are 12px.
+Most icons are 16px for consistency.
+A few are 12px.
 Feel free to send me your desired icon in PNG or Base64.

 Twitter politely asks to not use their icon in any setting smaller than 16px, so a smaller Twitter icon is off the table.

 If you want to find your own icon, I suggest icons8.com's Tiny Color collection: https://icons8.com/icons/tiny-color.
 These are all 16px pixel perfect icons.

 Happy to add addional colors too!
-Send me a hex color code, a color name of your choosing, and a lymrick please :)
+Send me a hex color code and your preffered color name :) Also send me a lymrick if you want.